Medically reviewed by Drugs.com. Last updated on Feb 15, 2022.

 It is very important that your doctor check your progress closely while you are receiving this medicine.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to receive it.

-This medicine may cause serious allergic reactions, including angioedema.
-These reactions can be life-threatening and require immediate medical attention.
-Tell your doctor right away if you have a rash, itching, redness of the face, trouble breathing or swallowing, or large, hive-like swelling on the face, eyelids, lips, tongue, throat, hands, legs, feet, or sex organs while you are receiving this medicine.
+This medicine may cause serious allergic reactions, including anaphylaxis and angioedema, which can be life-threatening and require immediate medical attention.
+Tell your doctor right away if you have chest tightness, cough, rash, itching, redness of the face, trouble breathing or swallowing, large, hive-like swelling on the face, eyelids, lips, tongue, throat, hands, legs, feet, or sex organs, or unusual tiredness or weakness while you are receiving this medicine.

 Tell your doctor right away if you are pregnant or planning to become pregnant before receiving this medicine.